Daniel249/SB/README.md

 There are 3 rotating phases with increasing enemy strength and decreasing quantity

-The player's ship can be destroyed by it's health dropping to or below 0 and there won't be any ship for the player to control
+The player's ship can be destroyed by it's health dropping to or below 0 as there won't be any ship for the player to control
 This won't automatically exit the game

 ## Texture customization